datalifecycle-ua/MetabolomicsPipeline/README.md

 which is provided by Metabolon.
 However, Metabolon provides this data in their .xlsx data tables.
 In the subsequent sections, we use the normalized data derived by Metabolon in the .xlsx file provided by Metabolon.
-This work flow provide additional tools for:
+This work flow provides additional tools for:

 1. Exploratory Peak Analysis